 Growth in small-scale agriculture is 2 to 4 times more effective in reducing hunger and poverty than any other sector, with female farmers like Gladys playing a critical role.
 If equipped with the right tools and resources, many communities will be uplifted from poverty and hunger thanks to the hard work and devotion of these incredible women.

-"Raising The Village trained us how to plant in lines, spacing, compost making, and Gladys weeding carrots in her manure application. vegetable garden in Mashoko Village - Kanungu District I used to plant by broadcasting but now I plant in lines, weed and apply organic manure which has doubled my harvests."
+"Raising The Village trained us how to plant in lines, spacing, compost making, and manure application.
+I used to plant by broadcasting but now I plant in lines, weed and apply organic manure which has doubled my harvests."